aave/aave-v3-periphery/docs/incentives-v2.md

 The Incentives Controller V2 and Distribution Manager V2 contracts are aimed to bootstrap and incentive liquidity in the different Aave Markets with support of multiple rewards instead of only one as the previous version.

-The `IncentivesControllerV2` contract is responsible of configuring the different rewards and the claim process.
-Inherits `DistributionManagerV2`.
+The `RewardsController` contract is responsible of configuring the different rewards and the claim process.
+Inherits `RewardsDistributor`.

 The `Transfer Strategies` are small implementation contracts that manages the procedure of the rewards transfer at claim.
-This allows the IncentivesControllerV2 to support many custom rewards, from Staked Aave incentives, common ERC20 transfers from vaults, or even NFT rewards.
+This allows the RewardsController to support many custom rewards, from Staked Aave incentives, common ERC20 transfers from vaults, or even NFT rewards.

-The `DistributionManagerV2` contract manages the distribution and accountability of the multiple rewards per asset over time.
+The `RewardsDistributor` contract manages the distribution and accountability of the multiple rewards per asset over time.

 ## Incentives Controller V2 [wip]